Agustín Caffaro

-Agustín Caffaro (born 6 February 1995) is an Argentine basketball player who plays as a center for Argentina and Peñarol Mar del Plata of the Liga Nacional de Básquet (LNB).
+Agustín Caffaro (born 6 February 1995) is an Argentine basketball player who plays as a center for Argentina and Regatas Corrientes of the Liga Nacional de Básquet (LNB).
 He was named in Argentine squad for the 2019 FIBA Basketball World Cup.

 National team career

 Agustín made his senior international debut for Argentina at the 2019 FIBA Basketball World Cup Qualifiers against Puerto Rico on 22 February 2019.
 He was also a key member of the Argentine team which claimed gold medal at the 2019 Pan American Games for the first time since 1995.
 Agustín clinched silver medal with Argentina which emerged as runners-up to Spain at the 2019 FIBA Basketball World Cup.